Kojic acid: Biosynthesis

 13C-Labeling studies have revealed at least two pathways to kojic acid.
 In the usual route, dehydratase enzymes convert glucose to kojic acid.
 Pentoses are also viable precursors in which case dihydroxyacetone is invoked as an intermediate.

 Applications

 Kojic acid may be used on cut fruits to prevent oxidative browning, in seafood to preserve pink and red colors, and in cosmetics to lighten skin.
 As an example of the latter, it is used to treat skin diseases like melasma.
 Kojic acid also has antibacterial and antifungal properties.

-The cocrystals of kojic acid with quercetin were found to have two times better cytotoxic activity to human cervical cancer cells (HeLa) and human colon cancer cells (Caco-2) in comparison with quercetin itself.

-Other effects

-Kojic acid has been shown to protect Chinese hamster ovary cells against ionizing radiation-induced damage.
-When exposed to a lethal dose of 3 Gy gamma radiation, dogs pretreated with kojic acid had a 51-day survival rate of 66.7% while the control group died within 16 days.